 The Tsukiji Market in the Early Morning

-Early morning is the best time to explore the famous Tsukiji Market, as it is the liveliest of all.
+Early morning is the still best time to explore the famous Tsukiji Market area.
+Even as the fish auction has relocated to Toyosu, the area is still bustling with shops and there's plenty to see and eat!
 Even with a single stroll around the Tsukiji Outer Market with about 400 stores, you will discover numerous new things.
 There are a number of various stores like fishmongers, dry food stores, sushi bars, and vegetable and fruit stores.
 Enjoy fresh sushi and sashimi for breakfast!
 We also recommend visiting various takeout stalls, as there are many delicious snacks to be tried, such as deep-fried seafood on skewers.

 To Ginza, a Town with Glitz and Glamour